s3557584/IoT-Assignment-2/README.md

 The Goal of the Automatic Car Share System.

-The main objective of the project on "Automatic Car Share System" is to manage the details of car, Customer, (Cancel) Booking.
+The main objective of the "Automatic Car Share System" is to manage the details of car, Customer, (Cancel) Booking.
 It manages all the information about Car, Users, booking, authorization.
-The purpose of the project is to build an application program to reduce the manual work for managing the Car, Customer and tracks all the details about booking and authorization.
+So it can be built as an application program which able to reduce the manual work for managing the Car, Customer and tracks all the details about booking and authorization.

-Functionalities provided by the Project Automatic Car Share System are as follows:
+Functionalities provided by  Automatic Car Share System are as follows:

 Task A